secretGeek/csvs/README.md

 	csv-data = [header ROW-DELIMITER] record *(ROW-DELIMITER record) [ROW-DELIMITER]

-	TABLE-DELIMITER = ; is there a maximum length? what range of character values?
+	TABLE-DELIMITER = "TD" ; is there a maximum length? what range of character values?

-  record = record = field *(FIELD-DELIMITER field)
+	record = field *(FIELD-DELIMITER field)

-	FIELD-DELIMITER = ; is there a maximum length? what range of character values?
+	FIELD-DELIMITER = "," ; is there a maximum length? what range of character values?

 	field = (escaped / non-escaped)